Prince George, British Columbia: Education

 Prince George's education system encompasses 40 anglophone elementary schools, eight secondary schools, and eight private schools.
 The anglophone public schools are all part of School District 57 Prince George.
 It is also home to a public francophone elementary and secondary school, both of which are part of School District 93 Conseil scolaire francophone, a province-wide francophone school district.
 Post-secondary education choices include the regional College of New Caledonia (CNC), which offers two-year university-transfer courses, plus vocational and professional programs.
 Several BC universities, British Columbia Institute of Technology (BCIT) and the Open Learning Agency have integrated their local programs with CNC.
 Prince George is also home to Guardian Aerospace Flight School.

 The University of Northern British Columbia (UNBC), established in 1990, is the second-newest university in Canada.
-A total of 55 undergraduate programs, 15 masters programs and two PhD programs are now offered at UNBC, as well as the new Northern Medical Program, a joint program with the University of British Columbia intended to alleviate the shortage of physicians in the north.
+A total of 55 undergraduate programs, 27 masters programs and three PhD programs are now offered at UNBC, as well as the new Northern Medical Program, a joint program with the University of British Columbia intended to alleviate the shortage of physicians in the north.
 A degree-granting institution with regional teaching centres in nine BC communities and a sponsor for several research institutes, UNBC has recently completed the construction of the I.K.
 Barber Enhanced Forestry Laboratory.
 UNBC's hilltop campus overlooks the City of Prince George and has views of the foothills of the Rocky Mountains to the east.
 In 2015 and 2016 UNBC earned the top small university in Canada ranking by Maclean's.
 UNBC has consistently been positioned in the top three for the last ten years.
 The university was first entered into the McLean's rankings in 2005 as the best small university in Western Canada.

 The College of New Caledonia (CNC) is a post-secondary educational institution that serves the residents of central British Columbia.
 It was established in Prince George in 1969, and has since expanded across northern British Columbia, with campuses in Quesnel, Mackenzie, Burns Lake, Valemount, Fort St. James, Fraser Lake and Vanderhoof.
 CNC enrolls about 5,000 students each year in approximately 90 distinct programs in business and management, community and continuing education, health sciences, adult basic education / upgrading, trades and industry, social services, and technologies.
 About 75 of these programs are available at CNC Prince George.
 CNC offers university classes leading to degrees and professional programs in more than 50 subjects, with excellent transferability to universities in BC, Alberta, and elsewhere.
 All university classes are available at CNC Prince George, and many are available at other campuses.